 Staff should listen rather than advise and our first thoughts should be of the student's emotional and physical safety rather than of exploring 'Why?'.
-For more information about how to handle mental health disclosures sensitively see appendix E.
+For more information about how to handle mental health disclosures sensitively see the Health Centre Handbook.

-All disclosures should be recorded in writing and held on the student's confidential file on PASS.
+All disclosures should be recorded in writing using My Concern.
 This written record should include: